-Slauson Girl is an award winning writer and journalist from South Central, Los Angeles.
+Slauson Girl is a Writer and Journalist from South Central, Los Angeles.

 Tina Sampay also known by her byline, Slauson Girl, is the founder and CEO of Slauson Girl Media (Group) LLC, a Black-woman owned news and media company based in Los Angeles.
 As a journalist and media professional, Sampay curates several platforms which provide hyper-local news and information to the South Central community of Los Angeles.